Creating and Running a PHPixie Project on macOS with ServBay

 33

-After configuring the ServBay website and adding the sample code, you can now access your site using the configured domain:
+After configuring the ServBay website and adding the sample code, you can visit your designated domain in your browser:

 - Open your browser and navigate to